 Variations on the species plant are available as cultivars:

 - Picea omorika 'Pendula': a weeping form; 12 to 15 feet tall, 2 to 3 feet wide

 - Picea omorika 'Nana': a dwarf form for small spaces; 4 to 8 feet tall and wide

-Serbian spruce is not pruned to shape it, since it has a naturally graceful shape.
-The only pruning necessary will be to remove dead, damaged, or diseases limbs.
+Serbian spruce does not need pruning to shape it, since it has a naturally graceful shape.
+The only pruning necessary will be to remove dead, damaged, or diseased limbs.